Salted Caramel Chocolate Cake for a Birthday

 As I used local eggs and local flour, I am sharing this salted caramel chocolate cake with Shop Local over at Elizabeth’s Kitchen Diary.
 The wholemeal flour is both grown and milled locally at Cotehele Mill and the duck eggs come from a local smallholding as does the honey.

-And this chocolate salted caramel cake also seems like a suitable post to share with Bake of the Week over at Casa Costella.
+And this birthday cake also seems like a suitable post to share with Bake of the Week over at Casa Costella.